 How to refer

 The service has an open referral service – this means that families can refer their child to the service without going through their school or their GP.
 However, if you have concerns about your child’s speech and/or language, we would recommend that you share your concerns with your child’s teacher.
-A referral can then be made collaboratively between the family, the teacher and the Clavering SENCo: Mr McAvoy.
+A referral can then be made collaboratively between the family, the teacher and the Clavering SENCo: Miss Leighton.

 Afasic is a charity that provides parents and families with information, advice and support about speech, language and communication needs.